-Resolution 3: Final dividend
+Resolution 4: Final dividend

-The Directors have proposed a final dividend of 41.5p per Ordinary Share for the year ended 31 March 2018, payable on 9 August 2018 to Ordinary Shareholders on the register of members as at the close of business on 29 June 2018.
-Resolution 3 seeks Ordinary Shareholders' approval of this dividend.
+The Directors have proposed a final dividend of 44.5p per Ordinary Share for the year ended 31 March 2020, payable on 6 August 2020 to Ordinary Shareholders on the register of members as at the close of business on 26 June 2020.
+Resolution 4 seeks Ordinary Shareholders' approval of this dividend.

-Resolutions 4 to 12: Election and re-election of Directors
+Resolutions 5 to 13: Re-election of Directors

-In accordance with the provisions of the UK Corporate Governance Code, all of the Directors are offering themselves for re-election or, in the case of Mr Davison who was appointed with effect from 1 January 2018, election, as set out in resolutions 4 to 12.
+In accordance with the provisions of the UK Corporate Governance Code, all of the Directors who will be retiring from the Board at the AGM, are offering themselves for re-election as set out in resolutions 5 to 13.

-Biographies of the Directors proposed for election or re-election and details of the specific experience and attributes that they bring to the Board which enable them to contribute effectively to the leadership of the Company, in addition to their general commercial judgement, are set out below.
+Biographies of the directors proposed for re-election, including details of the specific experience and attributes that they bring to the Board and why their contributions are, and continue to be, important to the Company's long-term sustainable success, are set out below.

-• Mr D C Stewart, Chairman (resolution 4)
+• Mr D C Stewart, Chairman (resolution 5)

 David Stewart was appointed a non-executive director of Caledonia in 2015 and Chairman in July 2017 and is Chairman of the Nomination Committee and a member of the Remuneration Committee.
 Having begun his career at Swire Pacific in 1981, he joined James Capel in 1986 and then Fidelity Investments in 1995, where he was Head of Emerging Markets and subsequently European President.
 From 2005 to 2013, he was Chief Executive Officer of Odey Asset Management before assuming a non-executive role until 2014.
-He is currently a director and co-founder of IMM Associates and Chairman of Hermes Fund Managers.
+He is currently a director and co-founder of IMM Associates, Chairman of Hermes Fund Managers and a non-executive director of Marathon Asset Management.

-Mr Stewart brings to the Board extensive experience of international business and asset management, both in the UK and in Asia and emerging markets.
+Mr Stewart brings to the Board extensive experience of international business and asset management in the UK, Asia and emerging markets, which enables him to provide effective leadership of Caledonia's Board and valuable insight and advice in relation to the Company's global portfolio.

-• Mr W P Wyatt, Chief Executive (resolution 5)
+• Mr W P Wyatt, Chief Executive (resolution 6)